The Bungalow House and America: An Old Passion Reawakened

 The actual word – bungalow- is from the Hindi word bangala, which means belonging to Bengal.
 The British – who ruled India from 1858 to 1947 - were the first to build bungalows when they settled the sub-continent.
 These houses were modest one-story dwellings constructed close to the ground, with a thatched roof and large covered porches to protect against the hot climate.

-Left: An early bungalow in India (circa 1865) with the thatched roof.
-Right: This is another bungalow in India occupied by a British family.
+Top: An early bungalow in India (circa 1865) with the thatched roof.
+Bottom: This is another bungalow in India occupied by a British family.

 The early bungalows in India were temporary “shelters” built just for weekend getaways and some “R&R” for British officers.
 Nonetheless, they were practical and perfect retreats, and like any house style, they evolved into more stylish vacation homes, as more British settlers – and affluent locals -constructed them around the country.